 As of yesterday, the Carrot Cake Granola I stashed in the freezer last week has a new friend — Nutty Chocolate Granola!
 I am so happy with how it turned out, and not sure why I resisted making a cocoa powder granola for so long.
 It’s a great snack or (depending on how much chocolate you add) dessert.

-I don’t think there’s any recipe you can custom tailor to suit your personal tastes more than granola, so if you make this you can have fun changing it up with your favorite nuts and candies.
+No recipe can be personalized more than granola, so make it your own and have fun changing up the nuts and candies.
 My next batch is going to have mini peanut butter cups, peanuts and dried banana chips, and then one of these days I’ll almond extract and dried cherries and do a Black Forest version.
 On Cinco de Mayo I’ll add cinnamon and call it Mexican, and on Halloween anything goes.